jordantrizz/wpguide/README.md

 apt-get install lsphp73 lsphp73 lsphp73-opcache lsphp73-mysql lsphp73-memcached lsphp73-curl
 ```
 ## LetsEncrypt SSL
+LetsEncrypt is easy and works well.
 ### Quick Install
+This will generate your certificate, you'll need to configure it in LiteSpeed.
+I also suggest you setup a cron for automatic renewals.
 ```
 add-apt-repository ppa:certbot/certbot
 apt-get install certbot
+certbot certonly --webroot -w /home/domain/public_html -d domain.com -d www.domain.com
 ```

 ## Vanish
 Need's more documentation, if we go with LiteSpeed we can use this guide to proxy SSL requests to Varnish.